gussmith23/website/_writing/2013-05-12-count-the-lights.md

 "Fuck!
 You see what you do?"

-Sitting to my right, she turned towards me with a face that seemed to ask, "is he serious?"
+Sitting to my right, she turned towards me with a face that seemed to ask, *is he serious?*

 I looked to answer, but before I could, someone spoke up.
 "You guys have this kind of argument every single time you’re together," they complained.